nerdprojects/epson-hx20-software/tape-recover/README.md

 I connect the headphone output of the player to the input jack of my laptop and record it with Audacity.
 Make sure you setup a mono channel recording.

 The script should be able to handle different sample rates and bit-depths.
 I normally use CD quality: 44.1 khz / 16 bit.
-But 22.05 khz / 8 bit also work.
+But 22.05 khz / 8 bit also works.

 ### Recover Block Information
 To recover block data from a .wav file, the tape-recover.py script can be run.